 Cars are convenient, safe, secure, direct, prompt, reliable, and preferable for a wide variety of trips.
 Volume 2 of the Australian Infrastructure Audit shows 88% of urban trips are by car.
 But in the city, if everyone uses a car to commute or attend major events, there is serious congestion and delay, including from crashes and roadworks, loss of amenity, particularly along arterial roads, and conflict with pedestrians and cyclists.
 Congestion, emissions, costs, and road rage arise.
 Technology for a new, additional, mode of transport is capable of inducing major mode change, on the proven bases of trip time, reliability and cost, with major improvement in each.

 Despite the coarseness of this analysis, the aerial podcar option seems to be the only one with any chance of satisfying the objectives.
-It justifies rigorous due diligence, particularly of patronage and freight, followed by a test track and then a pilot route.
-Further modeling shows that a network at 2km proximity is optimal for urban Melbourne and that cross-subsidy can provide a basic rural network for Victoria without government subsidy.
-The specification is presented in Section 4.
+It justifies rigorous due diligence, particularly of patronage and freight, followed by test tracks for key alternatives and then a pilot route.
+Further modeling shows that a network at 2km proximity is highly profitable for urban Melbourne and that regulation can direct excess profits towards a finer network with closer stop proximity.
+A rural network for Victoria requires higher speeds and perhaps another mode such as hyperloop and is not proposed here.
+The podcar specification is presented in Section 4.